GnomeMan4201/r4b1t/README.md

 ## Another roll

 Every session is different.
-Here's Cesium surfacing on a second roll — a 3D geospatial platform most people in the OSINT space haven't encountered directly.
+Here's Cesium surfacing on a second roll, a 3D geospatial platform most people in the OSINT space haven't encountered directly.

 ![Cesium.com surfaces — The Platform for 3D Geospatial, with a globe render in the preview card](Screenshot%20from%202026-06-15%2004-36-00.png)